RubyLichtenstein/Domain-Layer-Modeling/README.md

 #### Why Domain Driven Design - Clean Architecture?

-Its great posts and project out there
+The project is not about the befits of clean architecture, its about what kotlin and RxJava can give us in context of modeling use cases and error system

+If you not familiar with clean architecture I recommend to start with this great posts,

 1. https://github.com/android10/Android-CleanArchitecture
 2. http://five.agency/android-architecture-part-4-applying-clean-architecture-on-android-hands-on/

-But a few points about the befits of CleanArchitecture with focus on domain layer
+Few points about the befits of CleanArchitecture (focus on domain layer)

 * Keeping the code clean with Single Responsibly Principle
 * Isolation between the layers domain, data and presentation.
-* Independent Framework - inversion of control - plug and play
-* Ease change implementation of services
+* Domain should be independent of framework (inversion of control
-* Share code between platform - platform independent
+* Share code between platform
-* Fest tests - pure java, no framework related
+* Fest tests - pure java/kotlin, no framework related

 #### RxUseCase
-Use cases type can be one of reactive types
+Use case type is one of reactive types and may have parameter

-* Observable - Without/ParamUseCase
+* Observable
-* Single - Without/ParamUseCase
+* Single
-* Maybe - Without/ParamUseCase
+* Maybe
-* Completable - Without/ParamUseCase
+* Completable
-* Flowable - Without/ParamUseCase
+* Flowable

 #### With parameter